ptpuyen1511/my_notes/Git/Git Branching.md

 **This is an important point to remember: when you switch branches, Git resets your working directory to look like it did the last time you committed on that branch.
 It adds, removes, and modifies files automatically to make sure your working copy is what the branch looked like on your last commit to it.**

-After creating a brach and you want to merge this brach to the branch `master`, you use:
+After creating a brach and you want to merge this brach to the branch `master` (in case branch `master` is a direct ancestor of your branch), you use:

 ```git
 # Let switch to master branch